GRA hands over some alleged tax defaulters to the Police

 He said the Police would do their investigations, but for them as tax administrators, “we will assess their books and then apply all the penalties and interest that are applicable.”

-He said it was an offense not to issue the VAT invoice and the law would take its own course.
+He said it was an offence not to issue the VAT invoice and the law would take its own course.

 “We will continue this exercise until our taxpayers do the needful,” he added.